Solar Powered Air Conditioners: A Comprehensive Guide

 2. AC Powered Solar Air Conditioners

 Alternating Current is the more well-known solar air conditioner.
-For AC air conditioners to run with solar power, a device known as an inverter is required, converting the DC from the solar panels into AC.
+For AC air conditioners to run with solar power, you need a device known as an inverter, converting the DC from the solar panels into AC.

 The inverter is an integral part of such a setup.
 Moreover, the solar powered air conditioner then uses up the energy stored in a battery after passing through the inverter.
 Due to this reason, AC powered solar air conditioners provide the following advantages:

 - These air conditioners can also be tied up to the grid power and run as a standard air conditioner.
-No extra equipment is required since this air conditioner can run on AC power.
+You don’t require an extra equipment since this air conditioner can run on AC power.

 - The primary advantage of such a system is that you can run it with grid power and solar panels.